 - Some turkeys also enjoy eating insects like crickets.

 - You will also need to supplement your turkeys' diet with calcium if you want the hens to lay eggs.
 Crushed oyster shells is a great option for this and can be purchased online and at agricultural feed stores.

-You can purchase a six foot by eight foot or larger shed to keep your turkeys in.
+You can purchase a 6-foot by 8-foot or larger shed to keep your turkeys in.
 Other considerations for housing: